chrispoulter/halcyon-nextjs/README.md

 - Recovery codes are stored hashed and are one-time use.
 - Uses `speakeasy` for TOTP and `qrcode` for QR generation.
+- Manual code entry is supported via the base32 setup key shown on the setup page.

 ## Building for Production